michellemurphy529/michellemurphy529/README.md

 # 👋 Hi, I’m Michelle

-## A CS grad and developer passionate about applied AI and building impactful products. 💻
+## Software Dev & recent CS Grad passionate about applied AI and building impactful products. 💻

 ### 🌱 My projects explore how AI can make software more useful, engaging, and practical. 🤖